Yanlevo/dotfiles/README.md

-### Yannick's .dotfiles from Archlinux and Debian
+### Yannick's dotfiles from Archlinux and Debian

-My various .dotfiles using Vim, i3-gaps, Urxvt and other programs.
+My various configs using Vim, i3-gaps, Urxvt and other programs.